ramonli/SpringMVC-Test-Context/README.txt

 A research project on springmvc, spring text-context and JPA.
+It featured at below aspects: